andrei-punko/java-interview-coding/README.md

 ## Prerequisites

 - JDK 21

-Gradle isn't required because of embedded Gradle presence in the project
+- Gradle (embedded in the project)

 ## How to build project